Skip to content

 Me glancing up from trying to deal with aligning the pallets in the windchest.

-Wind chest with a hinged top
+Wind reservoir with a hinged top

-The windchest with air input
+The wind reservoir with air input

 My blower (for now); a retired inflatable jumpy castle blower, which works rather well, and is designed for partially-static loads and long duty cycles.